 - If a visitor to your website prints a page — perhaps using their 1200 dpi laser printer — they will get print-quality artwork rather than low-res "screen quality" artwork.
 (Although perhaps printing is now a somewhat antiquated concept.)

 - It’s easy to fall back to conventional PNG images: the DealTrack website serves PNG images to older browsers.
 If you’re visiting with an older browser, you’ll get served an additional style sheet that replaces all SVG images with PNG alternatives.
-(There’s a slight overhead with this approach, but it’s preferable to optimise for modern browsers.)
+(There’s a slight overhead with this approach, but it’s preferable to optimize for modern browsers.)
 Exporting your vector images to PNG format from Illustrator is easy.

 - You can still use the “sprite” technique.
 Recently, web developers began adopting a technique whereby multiple icons and graphics are stored in a single image file.
 The technique is not a new one: it originated in computer games in the ’80s.
 If you open an image of this kind directly it looks like patchwork; a mess.
 But if carefully served up in small pieces, these composite images can result in a dramatic reduction in the number of HTTP requests the browser has to make.
 This is really important if the performance of your web application is something you value.